stemig62/asset-doc/formly.md

   "type": which kind of data is expecting, a primitive one (string, number, date,...) or a complex one (as ex. "geopoint").
 In the latter, the renderig must count un the specific definition
   "enableSorting": ????
   ecc. ecc.

+2) "columnDefs" as array of JSON objects defining the field name ("field") and the label ("name") and used in rendering the grid header:

+    "columnDefs": [
+      {
+        "field": "code",
+        "name": "Codice"
+      },
+      {
+        "field": "description",
+        "name": "Descrizione"
+      },
+      {
+        "field": "position_geo",
+        "name": "Posizione"
+      }
+    ],

   3) The section "form" is an array defining the kind of form ("type" and "tabs") and the fields sequence